6lyxt/danseisotsuko/README.md

 # Dansei Sotsuko
-a minecraft visual novel game
+a minecraft visual novel game [5% done]

 ## What the hell is Dansei Sotsuko?
 Dansei Sotsuko is a project I originally started for school and then